felixriese/susi/docs/hyperparameters.rst

 In the following, the most important hyperparameters of the SuSi package are described.
 The default hyperparameter settings are a good start, but can always be optimized.
 You can do that yourself or through an optimization.
+The commonly used hyperparameter settings are taken from [RieseEtAl2020]_.

 Grid Size (n_rows, n_columns)